-PVWMA continues its efforts to develop a numerical model of the Pajaro Valley basin.
-The Technical Advisory Committee for this model met in 2009 and members reviewed preliminary model results.
+PVWMA has developed the Pajaro Valley Hydrologic Model, a numerical model of the Pajaro Valley basin.
+SqCWD has a representative on the model's Technical Advisory Committee, which approved the final model in 2010.
 SqCWD and CWD also provided data for the model.
-The report documenting the model is scheduled to be released in 2010.
+The report documenting the model is scheduled to be released in 2011.

-9. Support the Central Coast Regional Water Quality Control Board's (RWQCB) Implementation Strategy for the Aptos Watershed Sediment Total Maximum Daily Load (TMDL) Report
+9. Support the Central Coast Regional Water Quality Control Board's (RWQCB) Implementation Strategy for the Aptos Watershed Sediment Total Maximum Daily Load (TMDL) Report stormwater ordinance for introduction in 2011.
+SqCWD and CWD continue to support the County's implementation of stormwater management.

 RWQCB decided in 2007 to implement management measurements for sediment impairment of the Aptos watershed through the Santa Cruz County Stormwater Management Program (Briggs, 2007).
 The State Water Resources Control Board approved the County's Storm Water Management Plan in Water Year 2009.
-The County is also working to develop a county stormwater ordinance for introduction in 2010.
-SqCWD and CWD continue to support the County's implementation of stormwater management.
+The County is also working to develop a draft county